 We are one of the leading sets of chambers specialising in civil and commercial work.

 We are based in Inner Temple overlooking the garden and River Thames.
-With over 100 members and 25 clerks, we are one of the larger London chambers, however we are also a welcoming, friendly and collegiate community.
+With over 100 members and 30 staff, we are one of the larger London chambers, however we are also a welcoming, friendly and collegiate community.

 We undertake a range of common law and commercial work, with particular specialisms in personal injury, clinical negligence, construction, commercial contracts, insurance and reinsurance, health and safety, product liability and professional negligence.